lwelch/Diamond_Challenge/README.md

 the keybord after the start of the script, and prints a diamond, starting with 'A' at the top, and the supplied letter at the widest point.

+It was developed using Python 2.7, but also works with Python 3.

 The following is an example usage for supplying a letter on the command line:
 ```